Serving Brooklyn & All NYC Boroughs

 Smell gas?
 Stop everything.

-Any smell of gas — even faint — means stop and call.
+Any smell of gas — even faint — means leave the building immediately.

 Gas smell = evacuate, do not start the furnace